sunnyrain0827/cs4111proj1/README.md

 As a stylistic touch, we decided to keep the Another file, as well creating 90’s-esque web design.# cs4111proj1 Project 1 Web Front End Option

+bootstrap code from internet tutorials and help from Jerome Kafrouni